 2. 1970 “Mad Maverick”

+Why?
 “Very few of these are known to exist,” says Zarnock, of this car based off the 1969 Ford Maverick.
-“There are two blue ones, one purple one, and one unassembled, unpainted piece.
-It was originally released under the name ‘Mad Maverick’, but due to the similarity with a competing brand’s car, which was also named ‘Mad Maverick.”
-The popular model was later re-released as the more common ‘Mighty Maverick’, with the difference in base plate adjectives being worth tens of thousands of dollars in the collector market.
+“There are two blue ones, one purple one, and one unassembled, unpainted piece.”
+Originally released under the name “Mad Maverick,” due to the similarity with a competing brand’s car, which was also named “Mad Maverick,” the popular model was later re-released as the more common “Mighty Maverick.”
+The new release included a difference in base plate adjectives—and a loss of tens of thousands of dollars in the collector market.

 1. Pink Rear Loading Beach Bomb